raygj/consul-content/consul-dns/using consul DNS walkthrough.md

 ### Resolving Consul DNS from host

-_goal is to get native OS resolution of *consul reocords_
+_goal is to get native OS resolution of *consul records

 - there are several options there: